george-studenko/100_Days_of_ML_Code/README.md

 ## Day 107: Apr 5 2019

-**Today's Progress**: Finished programming the backyard flyer python script to fly a square pattern using event driven programming, the hard part was to handle position uncetainty since the the coordinates are not exact, checking when the drone hits a waypoint was a challenge.
+**Today's Progress**: Finished programming the backyard flyer python script to fly a square pattern using event driven programming, the hard part was to handle position uncertainty since the the coordinates are not exact, checking when the drone hits a waypoint was a challenge.

 **Thoughts:** The code can still be improved a lot, looks like I can check for waypoints with  `np.linalg.norm` by substracting the target_position from the local_position and allowing some tolerance.